LaraTerpetschnig/LaraTerpetschnig.github.io/_projects/4_Final_Project_3.1.md

 </div>
 <vegachart schema-url="{{ site.baseurl }}/assets/json/final_project_interactive_heatmap.json" style="width: 100%"></vegachart>

 This plot contains a linked heatmap and histogram.
-By clicking one of the cells in the heatmap, you can see the final grade distribution for students based on the combination of their weekday and weekend drinking levels, which range from 1 to 5.
+By clicking one of the cells in the heatmap, you can see the final grade distribution for students based on the combination of their weekday and weekend drinking levels, which range from 1 to 5 (1 being "very low" and 5 being "very high").
 In Portugal, as in many European countries, students are graded on a 20 point scale.

 The worst outcome occurs with a weekend drinking level of 2 and a weekday drinking level of 4; however, the histogram reveals that this is just one student.
 Similarly, the best outcome that occurs with a weekday drinking level of 3 and a weekend drinking level of 1 is also one student.